 Getting ready for your baby's delivery is emotionally and physically challenging.
 And when you've made an adoption plan, things can get really overwhelming.
-The good news is that you can calm some of your jitters by taking a hospital tour for pregnancy where you plan to deliver at.
+The good news is that you can calm some of your jitters by taking a hospital tour and asking important questions for pregnancy where you plan to deliver at.

 A hospital tour for pregnancy pays off in many ways.
 You’ll be able to meet some of the staff who will be helping you during your hospital stay.
 Many women find it reassuring to see a familiar face when their contractions are getting intense!